Tuning the conductance topology in solids: Introduction

-Various mechanisms are responsible for the memory emergence such as field-induced ion drifting, that leads to the formation of conductive paths of filamentary nature~\cite{Waser2012}, or volatile nonequilibrium charge activation~\cite{Berdan2016,Wu2021}.
-Their main signature is the pinched hysteresis loop in the current-voltage (I-V) response that have been segmented into two main classes~\cite{Pershin2011}: Type I, if a self crossing is present or Type II, with no crossing.
-However, multiple crossings in the hysteretic memristive loops have been profusely reported in the literature~\cite{Martinez2014,Kubicek2015,Chiolerio2016,Kamble2018} and they appeared already in the first descriptions of oxide conductance switching~\cite{Hickmott1962,Simmons1967,Argall1968}, way before the memristor concept was coined.
 Scrutinizing their microscopic nature is a challenging task, while understanding the driving mechanisms behind the memory response is a fundamental step for the ability of controlling and tuning them.
 Thus, it is the purpose of the following description to look beyond the memristive applications and propose the use of the seemingly ubiquitous memory appearance~\cite{Silva2022} as a fundamental characterization tool of transport mechanisms and intrinsic properties of nanostructures and solids in general.
 In that note, we describe how a full mapping of the transitions of different kinds of responses, ranging from no-crossing to multiple-crossing pinched hysteresis, can become an efficient probing scheme of the concurrence of different transport mechanisms, contrasting natural time scales, and surfacing of symmetry constrains, either extrinsic or intrinsic.
 The topology modulation of the hysteretic loops, understood here as the character, direction, and number of crossings of the I-V response, will be described within a unified representation, providing clues of its grounding functioning principles on the basis of common elements of transport properties in solids.
 Thus, the crossing analysis can be extended beyond the Type I and Type II topological dichotomy~\cite{Paiva2022,Silva2022} for the characterization of a wide variety of memeristive responses.
 A diagrammatic, universal perspective for this characterization in terms of phasors for the time resolved admittance description is also being introduced.
 For that purpose, the standard phasor analysis of linear ac circuits has been extended to nonlinear responses in a systematic way~\cite{Borys2013,Guo2020}.